cnlohr/cnovr/README.md

 You will need Linux to do mixed reality.
 There is currently no windows driver supported by cnv4l2.
 There is a camera widget you can see from within VR that will help you configure your camera if you enable advanced camera settings in your JSON.
 There are a few weird restrictions.
 Your camera **must** be 1920x1080, and **must** be YUYV.
 30 or 60 Hz is supported, but 60 Hz is **strongly recommended**.
 You **cannot** use an MJPEG camera.
 The setup I found to work best was using a Mira capture card and a DSLR I have on long-term loan from a friend.
 This means you can only use a USB 3.0 enabled camera.
 Mirabox capture cards just happen to work out very well and are the least expensive capture cards.
 Other more expensive ones may work.

+Your camera must already be rectilinear.
+You may be able to write a warping or dewarping step, but these are currently unimplmeented.
+This means you should be using a camera that can do all lens correction in its software.

 ## TODO